Jehandad624/Quran-Player/README.md

 # Quran Video Generator

 This Python script creates a video with Quranic recitations and translations overlaid on a background video.
 It downloads audio recitations, generates subtitles, and synchronizes everything into a final video.
+NOTE: You can also create your own playlist of nature videos on youtube and use it.
+Make sure the video length is appropriate so it doesn't take much space and also fits to the length of required ayahs.
+(10-20 minutes)
 ## Features
 - Download Quranic recitations from a user-selected reciter
 - Fetch Quranic translations for specified ayahs